 Perhaps I’m not feeling particularly generous, and I’ll admit that I am not very calm.
 To be fair, though, I spent an hour and seventeen minutes ranting to a sympathetic friend before I started writing this.

 Yes, the BTS-33 Waterless Toilet is at the very bottom of my list at this moment.
+By “waterless toilet”, they mean “composting toilet”, of course.

 At this very moment, a cathole in the woods seems better.
 This is a long post, but I think you’ll find it’s worth the read.
-Keep going!

 Installing The Biolet BTS-33

 Well, for $1050, I expected it to do something pretty impressive.
 And I had a stupid moment and never once registered (until it showed up on my credit card) that $1050 is a lot more when converted from American to Canadian dollars.
+The composting toilet was getting pricey, so expectations were high.
+This would solve all of our off-grid toilet needs.

 Rated at 4 people full-time use and 6 people part-time use, the BTS 33’s capacity can be increased by adding optional composting bins.
 Each bin increases the capacity of the system by 2-3 people.
 Biolet Website